US grounds some Boeing MAX planes for safety checks after cabin emergency | Business

 US grounds some Boeing MAX planes for safety checks after cabin emergency

-U.S. regulators on Saturday temporarily grounded certain Boeing 737 MAX 9 jetliners for safety checks following a cabin panel blowout that forced a brand-new Alaska Airlines jet carrying passengers to make an emergency landing.
-Both cancelled dozens of flights on Saturday.
-Alaska said earlier it had voluntarily grounded its fleet of 65 Boeing MAX 9 jets for checks.
+U.S. regulators on Saturday temporarily grounded certain Boeing 737 MAX 9 jetliners for safety checks following a cabin panel blowout that forced a new Alaska Airlines jet carrying passengers to make an emergency landing.

 The plane had been in service for just eight weeks.
 The FAA's decision is well short of the global grounding of Boeing MAX jets almost five years ago following two crashes that killed nearly 350 people.
 Still, it is another blow to Boeing as it tries to recover from back-to-back crises over safety and the pandemic under heavy debts.